CODAIT/spark-db2/README.md

-# DB2/DashDB Hi-Speed connector for Spark
+# DB2/DashDB Hi-Speed connector for Apache Spark

-A library for fast loading and unloading of data between SPARK and DB2/DashDB.
+A library for fast loading and unloading of data between Apache Spark and DB2/DashDB.

 ## Requirements

-This library requires Spark 1.6+, Apache Commons CSV library and DB2 JDBC driver.
+This library requires Apache Spark 1.6+, Apache Commons CSV library and DB2 JDBC driver.

 ## What the package does
 This package provides options for:

-1) Persisting data from SPARK into DB2/DashDB at HiSpeed leveraging the DB2 LOAD utility.
+1) Persisting data from Apache Spark into DB2/DashDB at HiSpeed leveraging the DB2 LOAD utility.

-2) Loading of data from DB2/DashDB into SPARK using parallel read from database partitions.
+2) Loading of data from DB2/DashDB into Apache Spark using parallel read from database partitions.

 ## Build procedure